Bachelor of Science Degree

 In this course students are introduced to information science, bibliographic practices, and research methods appropriate to finding, evaluating, and incorporating into documents both online and hard copy data and graphics.
 Students complete several research projects.
 Prerequisite(s): Upper division standing or permission of department chair.

 In this course, students develop clean, concise, and precise prose style and master the use of professional symbols and techniques of editing in both hard copy and electronic formats.
 Students develop these skills in their own writing projects, those of fellow students, and those of other amateur and professional writers.
 This course includes the study of research, citation, and bibliographic formats for print and electronic sources.
-Prerequisite(s): Upper division standing or permission of department chair.
+This course is equivalent to PCM 328.
+You cannot get credit for PCM 323 if you have taken PCM 328.
+Prerequisite(s): PCM 201 with a grade of C or higher.

 PCM 450 Professional Communications Internship I